Agency Information Guide last reviewed August 2024

 The GIPA Act authorises the release of government information in response to an informal request unless there is an overriding public interest against disclosure (section 8 of the GIPA Act).

-If we haven't freely published the information you seek as “open access information”, we may be able to release it to you without the need for a formal access application.
+If we have not freely published the information you seek as “open access information”, we may be able to release it to you without the need for a formal access application.
 We generally provide the following types of information in response to an informal request:

 This form of release does not require a fee or an application form.
 Information may be released with deletions, released subject to reasonable conditions, or released in a preferred form.
 We may impose conditions on the use or disclosure of information that is released in response to an informal request.